jonnieZG/DFPlayerMini/README.md

 so you might want to use the [SDCardRecorder Utility](https://github.com/jonnieZG/SDCardRecorder), a small utility written in Java, that will also generate `#define` entries for each sound.

+The module requires some time to respond to a PLAY command, so if you rely just on `playAndWait` to achieve a gapless play, you might still notice a short gap.
+The only way to solve that issue with the DFPlayer Mini, is to use `play` combined with your own timing, and trigger the next sample slightly before the previous is done.

 If you did all as described, and there is still a pause between playing two files, then try with a **faster SD-card**.

 ### Supported Sound Formats